cbajapan/swift-fcsdk-ios/Sources/FCSDK-iOS/FCSDKiOS.docc/FCSDKUI.md

 }
 }
 ```
 And that should do for now.
-Let's talk about what we did. we wrote a class that conforms to **UIViewControllerRepresentable**.
+Let's talk about what we did.
+We wrote a class that conforms to **UIViewControllerRepresentable**.
 That protocol requries us to write 2 methods **makeUIViewController()** and **updateUIViewController**.
 As the names suggest we make our UIKit View Controller with one and update it with the other.
 However for us to be able to pass our UIKit views to SwiftUI we need to write another class within the class we just wrote.
 We will call this class Coordinator.

 ```swift